 The masthead layout is identical for all sites.
 The whitespace is deliberate; you can't add any extra elements or your own content to the masthead.

 The primary navigation in the first row displays the top-level sections and persists throughout the site.
 Secondary navigation is shown in the second row.
-The navigation colour palette is styled for the individual website.
+The navigation colour palette for each site is based on one of the approved digital colours within the University's brand.
+These colours provide the necessary contrast to comply with accessibility legislation.

 The page borders – the areas at the left and right of the centred zone – are designed per site.
 The left and right border images are 375 pixels wide and 1,200 pixels high.
 Note that on displays wider than 1920px or taller than 1200px, border images will scale (so they do not need to fade to a solid colour or tile).